Why backup dates in SSRS report and in the Dashboard differ?

 Why are my ShadowProtect licenses expiring?

-ShadowProtect licenses are purchased on a perpetual basis, meaning they will automatically renew every month unless:
+ShadowProtect licenses are purchased on a perpetual basis, meaning they’ll automatically renew every month unless:

 The machine upon which the SP license was activated was unable to reach the ShadowProtect licensing server for 30 days.